What’s possible for Small to Mid-Size Manufacturers:

 Well, I designed, developed and implemented my first in-house MRP system in 1975.
 That’s 41 years ago.
 MRP, as you probably know, stands for Material Requirements Planning, which later evolved to MRP II, Manufacturing Resources Planning, and later still these modules became the central core of what became known as ERP systems, Enterprise Resource Planning.

 Later, I joined a pioneering software company as employee #11 and implemented (as an external project Manager) 23 MRP systems in Europe and North America over 4 years.
-Then I joined another pioneering software/consulting company and was responsible for the design and development of what was one of the first ERP systems, and involved in the North-American-wide launch of this plus a different MRP II system.
+Then I joined another pioneering software/consulting company and was responsible for the design and development of what was one of the first ERP systems.
+I was involved in the North-American-wide launch of this plus a different MRP II system.
 Meaning, I trained the implementers and trained the sales folks.
 I wrote the implementation manuals.
-I handled some of the early implementations.
+I handled some of the early implementations myself.

 I believe I was only one of a handful of people Canada-wide to be Certified by the American Production & Inventory Control Society, as it was then called, at the level of “Fellow” indicating my level of expertise was in the top 2% of pretty much everyone in that field.
 And I was being billed-out as a MRP consultant in the early 80’s at up to $2000 a day, which was a pretty high fee in those days.

 And, since 1988 I’ve been deeply associated with one of the leading manufacturing-system improvement technologies.
-And a key point arising from this is that pretty much EVERY implementation of the advanced improvement technology I’ve been involved with over those 28 years has been with a company using (or trying to use) ERP software of some kind.
+And a key point arising from this is that pretty much EVERY implementation of the advanced improvement technology I’ve been involved with over those 28 years has been with a company with ERP software of some kind.
 Sometimes we’ve worked with it.
 Sometimes worked around it.
 Sometimes seen it replaced.
 But, it’s pretty much been a constant in every implementation. because it doesn’t produce the performance improvement it was supposed to.